rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

 the _Atomic_ and _Isolated_ parts of the acronym.
 It's these parts of ACID that give a RDBMS its predictable behavior in the face of concurrency.
-One transaction cannot affect another concurrent transaction (i.e. one can't see the others modifications) and the **entire** transaction must succeed or fail (i.e. there is no chance of partial completion).
+One transaction cannot affect another concurrent transaction (i.e. one can't see the other's modifications) and the **entire** transaction must succeed or fail (i.e. there is no chance of partial completion).
 This means that modifications are serialized, i.e. applied in-full one after another always working with the